-I spend some of my time each week acting as a business mentor for a group of young entrepreneurs at the local high school.
+I spend some of my time each week acting as a business mentor and sitting on the local area Board for a group of young entrepreneurs at the local high school.
 They are taking part in a Young Enterprise competition and have to form and run their own limited company for a school year.
 The process covers everything from coming up with an idea for a product or service to registering a limited company and trying to make a profit, competing against other high schools from across the country.

 I’ve always been inspired by the amazing ideas the young people come up with, but was blown away by my most recent group, which have proved a fantastic example of having solved a potential customer’s problem – and therefore how easy it is to get in front of the right prospect.

 If I told you we were flown from Leeds Bradford to London, picked up and given star treatment for the day, including pitching to senior executives of a global blue chip brand, I bet you’d want to know more.